 If you have osteopenia (the stage before osteoporosis, where you have lower bone density than average for your age) you’ll likely be given advice from your doctor or a specialist on how to prevent further bone loss.
 This may include information on eating a healthy, balanced diet, and undertaking weight-bearing exercise.
 Vitamin D and calcium supplements may also be offered, to help strengthen bones and limit deterioration.

 Treatments for osteoporosis include those mentioned above, as well as bisphosphonates (which help to stop bone from breaking down), examples include Fosamax and Fosavane, or selective estrogen receptor modulators (SERMs).
-You will also likely be recommended treatment for the underlying cause of the condition, whether it is the menopause, low testosterone, a medical issue such as hypothyroidism or a pituitary gland disorder.
+You’ll also likely be recommended treatment for the underlying cause of the condition, whether it is the menopause, low testosterone, or a medical issue such as hypothyroidism or a pituitary gland disorder.